neves01/ProfMapp/README.md

-## ProfMapp: profile extractor of mobile apps
+## ProfMapp: profile extractor of mobile apps (Accessibility Extension)

 This tool aims to identify and quantify characteristics of mobile apps from a software testing perspective.